Office | Reason for Open Chair or Seat | |||||

 - Democratic - Congressman Karen R. Bass

-- Open Seat.
+- Vacant Office.
 27 September 2021: Member of Congress Karen Bass entered the 2022 Los Angeles Mayor contest- "I'm running for mayor."
+11 December 2022: Resigned from Congress to begin her term as Los Angeles Mayor.

 - House CD 40